UIS.202.2 Application Developer Security Testing and Evaluation Guidelines

 Application Developer Security Testing and Evaluation Requirements

-Any individuals tasked with creating or developing applications for use in the operation of University business must coordinate with UISO to ensure that these requirements are met;
+Any individuals tasked with creating, developing, or supporting custom applications for use in the operation of University business must coordinate with UISO to ensure that these requirements are met:

 Create and implement a security assessment plan